Very Dark Brown Stool Almost Black: 3 Causes Explained.

 3- Artificial coloring

-4- Green leafy vegetables: once digested, they turn into dark greenish-brown or black.
+4- Green leafy vegetables: once digested, they turn dark greenish-brown or black.

 6- Redowine.

-7- Raw or undercooked meat: besides containing iron, it also contains some blood inside the meat fibers.
+7- Raw or undercooked meat: besides iron, it contains some blood inside the meat fibers.

 2- Medications.